 No one’s perfect, so one party will inevitably forget they’ve not sent a Snap within 24 hours of the previous one.
 Snapchat has you covered—it’ll remind you by showing an hourglass emoji by your Streak number.
 If you see an hourglass, send a Snap!
 If you’re worried the other person has forgotten too, send them a message on Chat and hope they have notifications turned on.

-How can you keep a Streak going?
+How can you keep a Snap Streak going?
 The secret is not to get too precious about what you take a picture of.
 You won’t find something meaningful to say every day, so don’t feel too bad if you Snap the ceiling.
 Add text to explain that this is to maintain the Streak; alternatively, send a nice “thinking of you” message.

-Why Did You Lose Your Snapchat Streak?
+Why You Lost Your Snapchat Streak

 The most obvious reason is that either yourself or your friend hasn’t sent a Snap within the past 24 hours.
 But don’t immediately blame the other person; sometimes it isn’t anyone’s fault.